Deep-Symmetry/beat-link/README.md

 ```

 This returns a list of [`DeviceAnnouncement`](http://deepsymmetry.org/beatlink/apidocs/org/deepsymmetry/beatlink/DeviceAnnouncement.html)
 objects describing the devices that were heard from.
-To be find out
+To find out
 immediately when a new device is noticed, or when an existing device
 disappears, you can use
 [`DeviceFinder.addDeviceAnnouncementListener()`](http://deepsymmetry.org/beatlink/apidocs/org/deepsymmetry/beatlink/DeviceFinder.html#addDeviceAnnouncementListener-org.deepsymmetry.beatlink.DeviceAnnouncementListener-).